Sharing is caring!

 It helps reduce homocysteine concentrations and generates SAMe (S-adenosyl methionine), the most important methyl donor in your body, supplying methyl groups for crucial chemical reactions to help maintain your health.

-Where methyl B12 shows its greatest utility is with people suffering form degenerative neurological symptoms, where it’s often the only promising treatment.
+Where methyl B12 shows its greatest utility is with people suffering from degenerative neurological symptoms, where it’s often the only promising treatment.

 It bypasses several potential issues in the absorption cycle and helps relieve or completely reverse symptoms.
-(Source.)
+(Source) And, in fact, is readily absorbed and utilized by the body, making it a preferred form for individuals with certain health conditions or those looking for optimal B12 absorption.

 Why are people with SIBO deficient in Vitamin B12?